Avichai1/Remote-Desktop-Users-Management/README.md

-1) Open Group Policy Editor (Gpedit.msc) on the server that is running Terminal Services or in you DC Server open Group Policy Management (gpmc.msc)
+1) Open Group Policy Editor (Gpedit.msc) on the server that is running RD Servers or in you DC Server open Group Policy Management (gpmc.msc)
 2)Under Computer Configuration, expand Administrative Templates, expand Windows Components, expand Remote Desktop Services, expand Remote Session Host, and then click on connections.
 3)Right-click Sets rules for remote control of Remote Desktop user sessions, and then click Edit.